Zamiell/stardew-valley/Min-Max_Guide.md

 - No cheats (e.g. Cheat Engine).
 - No mods.
   - Some [quality-of-life mods](#appendix-b-mods) are okay if they provide no actual gameplay advantage.
+- No playing on a set seed.
+The seed must be randomly generated.
 - No restarting a day in the middle of a run.
 If a mistake is made, you must continue on with the run or restart all the way back to a new save file.
 (See below for the reasoning.)
 - No restarting the first day over and over to guarantee an artifact / multiple Spring Onions / etc.
   - Since you are allowed to reset from day N to day 1, it follows that you should be allowed to reset from day 1 to day 1.
 But if you want, you can force yourself to keep playing a suboptimal day 1 as an additional challenge.
 (An optimal day 1 is probably not necessary for most runs.)